craftcms/docs/docs/commerce/2.x/orders.md

 The order reference number is generated on cart completion by the ‘Order Reference Number Format’ in general settings.

-This number is usually the best to use as the customer facing identifier of the order, but shouldn't be used in URLs.
+This number is usually the best to use as the customer facing identifier of the order, but shouldn’t be used in URLs.

 ```twig
 {{ object.reference }}